bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 - The remaining parameters come from the underlying recommendation algorithm [SALSA](https://github.com/twitter/GraphJet) and have sensible default values.

-To leverage the external service, we use the `@rest` directive.
+To leverage the external service, you can use the `@rest` directive.
 This directive integrates a REST services into your global schema.
 In this example, the recommendation service returns the result for a particular user id as a list of ids.
-We resolve these ids with the names from the `artistis` topic in the type `recommendation`.
+Quick resolves these ids with the names from the `artistis` topic in the type `recommendation`.

 You can deploy the recommendation service via Quick as well: